robj411/p2_drivers/README.md

 <!-- # Figures (temporary) {.unlisted .unnumbered} -->

-This document describes the DAEDALUS model that is used in the CEPI application.
-The DAEDALUS model simulates a single epidemic in a single country.
-Details of how the DAEDALUS model is used as a part of the methodology of the CEPI application is presented in a separate report, which also details the scenarios which are expressed as vaccination rates and are inputs to the DAEDALUS model.
+This document describes the daedalus model that is used in the vaccine-impact application (url to follow).
+The daedalus model simulates a single epidemic in a single country.
+Details of how the daedalus model is used as a part of the methodology of the vaccine-impact application is presented in a separate report, which also details the scenarios which are expressed as vaccination rates and are inputs to the daedalus model.

+(NB.
+If equations are not legible, try (a) refreshing, (b) a different browser, (c) the pdf.)

 # Methods